Eventfully/mqsieventcollector/README.md

 bundled gradle wrapper instead (gradlew on Linux or gradlew.bat on Windows).
 It will download an embedded gradle jar-file and run so you don't need to install anything.

+### Build
+Use `gradlew installApp` or `gradlew distZip` to build. installApp does a local install under build/install directory distZip does a local zip distribution with all required artefacts under build/distributions

 ## Test using IBM Integration Bus V9
 The simplest way to enable and test this using for instance IIB V9 is to start from the Samples and Tutorials -> Monitoring -> WebSphere Business Monitor sample